THE PROS AND CONS OF BAMBOO FLOORING

 The CONS of bamboo flooring

-1. Beware of Low-Quality Brands – There are some amazing bamboo flooring brands on the market that have zero cons, but do your homework!
+1. Beware of Low-Quality Brands – Some amazing bamboo flooring brands on the market have zero cons, but do your homework!
 Sites like Yelp, Ripoff Report, Complaints Board, and the BBB are great for researching the product you’re considering purchasing.
 For example, shrinkage is often related to lower quality brands, as it is the result of a rushed manufacturing process and short moisture-balancing period.

 If you choose the right brand, you’ll have an amazingly tough and beautiful floor for life that’s also eco-friendly.
 Not to mention, you’ll save thousands of dollars compared to traditional hardwoods.
 Knowing what to use is also key, as with any flooring choice.
 The best bamboo flooring brands are usually companies that just specialize in bamboo flooring.